Neerucoder/CSAW-HACK-ML/README.md

 Step 3: Evaluating Individual Images

-	To evaluate an image with any eval script, use the following syntax, where items in brackets are user inputs specified below
+	To evaluate an image with any eval script, use the following syntax, where items in brackets are user inputs specified below.

 		python [eval_script] [image png]